DNA

 new, effective theoretical

-issues in biology, especially as they pertain to
+perspectives and breakthroughs on research issues in biology, especially as they pertain to

 mutation, gene function, development, and adaptation.
 In this